110kazuki/nanocraw_ctrl/README.md

 # nanocraw controller
 This is a ROS package for controlling the nanocraw, and this package is based on ROS1.
 The nanocraw is a palm-sized mobile robot.
-The nanocraw is equipped with an arduino-compatible microcontroller (M5 Stamp), which communicates between ROS1 and the microcontroller via rosserial.
+This robot is equipped with an arduino-compatible microcontroller (M5 Stamp), which communicates between ROS1 and the microcontroller via rosserial.

 ![banner](img/banner_image.png)